mobiledgex/edge-cloud-sampleapps/ComputerVisionServer/CUSTOM-WEIGHTS.md

 	curl -X POST "http://localhost:8008/object/detect/" --data-binary "@objects_001.jpg" -H "Content-Type: image/jpeg"

-Similar to the tests above, the output should be a JSON list of detected objects with bounding box values and class names
+Similar to the tests above, the output should be a JSON list of detected objects with bounding box values and class names.

 ### Deploy to Cloudlet